Before the move to Dubai, I had very clear skin with one or two tiny pimples off and on every month.

 It left me with icepick scarring that took years to clear and if you stare closely enough at my skin under a light, there are still signs of the scarring there.

-After a long stretch of research, I began eliminating products with the more common synthetic ingredients from my skin care regimen and they went a long way in bringing the acne under control.
+After a long stretch of research, I began eliminating products with the more common synthetic ingredients from my skincare regimen.

 12 Most Common Synthetic Ingredients to Avoid in Skin Care Products